 South Carolina CSSD hired Veritas HHS, a private service provider, to help with the development of materials, training, and outreach efforts.
-Veritas HHS serves as DSS/CSSD's liaison and works with hospital and vital records staffs in matters relevant to SCPOP and ensuring the program's success.
+Veritas HHS serves as DSS/CSSD's liaison and works with hospitals and vital statistics staff in matters relevant to SCPOP and ensuring the program's success.